Spun vs Filament Yarns

 • Low friction

-Many polyester and nylon filaments are woven without sizing, though high-speed airjet looms or fine deniers may still benefit from a light size application.
+Many polyester and nylon filaments are woven without sizing, though high-speed air-jet looms or fine deniers may still benefit from a light size application.

 Spun Yarn vs Filament Yarn: Pros and Cons for Apparel